pentaho-jrice/jrice-hadoop-apache/README.md

 Whoa!
 There's a lot going on in that picture.
 [Let's Break it Down](wiki/whats-in-the-box.md)

 First of all, that guy is way too excited.
 But I can see why.
-His coding life just got easier.
+His coding life just got a little bit  easier.

 Pentaho Hasoop Dev Enviornment is a Vagrant-managed VM that is streamlined for development of Pentaho products.